 APAC Weekly Summary

 Please refer to the attached PDF for the full report.

-• Nine markets, including Japan, India and Hong Kong, are in a Confirmed Uptrend.
-Four markets, including China and South Korea, are in a Rally Attempt.
-Hong Kong was upgraded to a Confirmed Uptrend from a Rally Attempt after the index staged a Day-20 follow-through day.
+• Eight markets, including Japan, Taiwan, India and South Korea, are in a Confirmed Uptrend.
+Four markets, including China and Hong Kong, are in an Uptrend Under Pressure.
+The Philippines is in a Rally Attempt.

+APAC Weekly Summary